xillibit/TDS_manager/README.md

 ## ABOUT

-Joomla! component which allow you to let users sumbit their holidays taxes to the local authority
+Joomla! component which allow you to let hosting users sumbit their holidays taxes to the local authority

 ## REQUIREMENTS

-TDS_manager component can work on Joomla!
-2.5.28 or Joomla!
+TDS_manager is a component designed for Joomla!
 3.x

 ## LICENSE